Net.art: Online social networks

+net.artists built digital art communities through practices of web hosting, web art curating, collaboration and online communication.
+They were active on mailing lists and online platforms such as Rhizome, File festival, Electronic Language International Festival, Nettime, Syndicate and Eyebeam.

 net.artists like Jodi developed a particular form of e-mail art, or spam mail art, through text reprocessing and ASCII art.
-The term "spam art" was coined by net critique and net art practitioner Frederic Madre to describe all such forms of disruptive interventions in mailing-lists, where seemingly nonsensical texts were generated by simple scripts, online forms or typed by hand.
+The term "spam art" was coined by Frederic Madre to describe forms of disruptive intervention in mailing lists in which seemingly nonsensical texts were generated by simple scripts, online forms or typed by hand.

-A connection can be made to the e-mail interventions of "Codeworks" artists such as Mez or mi ga or robots like Mailia which analyze emails and reply to them.
-"Codeworks" is a term coined by poet Alan Sondheim to define the textual experiments of artists playing with faux-code and non-executable script or mark-up languages.
+Related practices included the "Codeworks" of artists such as Mez or mi ga, as well as robots such as Mailia, which analyzed emails and replied to them.
+"Codeworks" is a term coined by poet Alan Sondheim to describe textual experiments involving faux-code and non-executable script or mark-up languages.

 Tactical media net art

-net.art developed in a context of cultural crisis in Eastern Europe in the beginning of the 1990s after the end of the Soviet Union and the fall of the Berlin Wall.
-The artists involved in net.art experiments are associated with the idea of a "social responsibility" that would answer the idea of democracy as a modern capitalist myth.
-The Internet, often promoted as the democratic tool par excellence, but largely participating in the rules of vested interests, is targeted by the net.artists who claimed that "a space where you can buy is a space where you can steal, but also where you can distribute". net.artists focus on finding new ways of sharing public space.

-By questioning structures such as the navigation window and challenging their functionality, net.artists have shown that what is considered to be natural by most Internet users is actually highly constructed, even controlled, by corporations.
-Company browsers like Netscape Navigator or Internet Explorer display user-friendly structures (the "navigation", the "exploration" are landmarks of social practices) to provide the user with a familiar environment; net.artists try to break this familiarity.
-Olia Lialina, in My Boyfriend Came Back From The War or the duo Jodi, with their series of pop-up interventions and browser crashing applets, have engaged the materiality of navigation in their work.
-Their experiments have given birth to what could be called "browser art", which has been expanded by the British collective I/O/D's experimental navigator WebStalker.
+By questioning structures such as the navigation window and challenging their functionality, net.artists drew attention to the conventions through which users interacted with the Internet.
+Artists such as Olia Lialina, in My Boyfriend Came Back From The War, and the duo Jodi, with their series of pop-up interventions and browser-crashing applets, engaged directly with the materiality of navigation.
+Such experiments became associated with what was described as "browser art", which was further developed by the British collective I/O/D through its experimental navigator WebStalker.